perpetualintelligence/docs/docfx_project/articles/pi-cli/options.md

 ### [AllowObsoleteArgument](xref:PerpetualIntelligence.Cli.Configuration.Options.CheckerOptions.AllowObsoleteArgument)
 Determines whether the checker allows a command to run with an obsolete argument.

-The obsolete argument value check is done at runtime if a user or an application attempts to run the command and passes an obsolete argument value.
-This option has no effect if the command has an obsolete argument, but the user did not give its value through command execution.
+The obsolete argument value check is done at runtime only if a user or an application attempts to run the command and passes an obsolete argument value.
+This option has no effect if the command supports an obsolete argument, but the user did not give its value through the command string.

 ### [DataTypeHandler](xref:PerpetualIntelligence.Cli.Configuration.Options.CheckerOptions.DataTypeHandler)
 Reserved for future.